How to Visit Olympic National Park (Budget Guide!)

 What to Pack to Visit Olympic National Park:

 The Olympic range can be rainy and cool, so plan accordingly.
-To visit Olympic National Park, you’ll need an America the beautiful pass.
+To visit Olympic National Park, you’ll need an America the Beautiful pass or $30 entrance fee for the week.

 Where to stay on a budget near Olympic National Park:

-When we visited in the off season in the winter, we stayed at Kalaloch Campground for $24 a night, which is first-come first serve and one of the only places open for winter camping in Olympic National Park.
-Because we had our own gear already and packed in food, we had a hard limit of $250 for the whole three day trip and stayed well under it.
+When we visited in the off season in the winter, we stayed at Kalaloch Campground for $24 a night, which is first-come, first-served and one of the only places open for winter camping in Olympic National Park.
+Because we had our own gear already and packed in food from home, we stayed well under our hard limit of $250 for the whole three day trip.

 Pro tip for a budget Olympic National Park Trip: